• What academic honors can I earn while in law school?

 • What is Degree Works?

 Degree Works is an online audit for students to review and monitor their progress toward degree completion.
 It organizes academic coursework into blocks of requirements to help easily identify courses completed and what courses are still needed in order to complete your degree.
-For additional information, including how to log in to Degree Works, see the 'Academic Policies and Procedures - Graduation' section of the College of Law catalog.
+For additional information, including how to log in to Degree Works, see the 'Academic Policies and Procedures - Graduation' section of the College of Law academic catalog.

 • Whom should I see if I have a question regarding academic matters at the College of Law?